How Are Waterproof Speakers Made?

 Gaskets, Tapes, and Glue

 Alongside the clever materials and technologies used as outlined above, glue also plays an especially important role in the construction of waterproof speakers.
-A speaker consists of different components that are all held together with special auto-lock sliding clasps and screws.
+A speaker consists of different components that are all held together with special auto-lock sliding clasps, screws, or banana plugs.

 As a result of this method of construction, even if they are very tightly secured together, there are still gaps where water can come in.